Ethnolect

-An ethnolect is generally defined as a language variety that mark speakers as members of ethnic groups who originally used another language or distinctive variety.
+An ethnolect is generally defined as a language variety that marks speakers as members of ethnic groups who originally used another language or distinctive variety.
 According to another definition, an ethnolect is any speech variety (language, dialect, subdialect) associated with a specific ethnic group.
 It may be a distinguishing mark of social identity, both within the group and for outsiders.
 The term combines the concepts of an ethnic group and dialect.

 The term was first used to describe the monolingual English of descendants of European immigrants in Buffalo, New York.
 The term ethnolect in North American sociolinguistics has traditionally been used to describe the English of ethnic immigrant groups from non-English speaking locales.
-Linguistically, the ethnolect is marked by substrate influence from the L1, a result of the transition from bilingualism to English monolingualism.
+Linguistically, the ethnolect is marked by substrate influence from the first language (L1), a result of the transition from bilingualism to English monolingualism.

 Overview

 The idea of an ethnolect relates to linguistic variation and to ethnic identity.
 According to Joshua Fishman, a sociologist of language, the processes of language standardization and nationalism in modern societies make links between language and ethnicity salient to users.

 Ethnicity can affect linguistic variation in ways that reflect a social dimension of language usage.
 The way in which ethnic groups interact with one another shapes their usage of language.
 Ethnolects are characterized by salient features that distinguish them as different from the standard variety of the language spoken by native speakers of the particular language.
-These features can either be related to the ethnolect’s lexical, syntactic, phonetic and/or prosodic features.
+These features can either be related to the ethnolect's lexical, syntactic, phonetic or prosodic features.
 Such linguistic difference may be important as social markers for a particular ethnic group.